Macschrauber/Macschrauber-s-Rom-Dump/scap firmware files.md

 As some of these firmware files contain information in their header, the Dumper displays them, if possible.
 <br>
 ![1](https://raw.githubusercontent.com/Macschrauber/Macschrauber-s-Rom-Dump/main/assets/img_Dumper/scap%20files%20readout.png)
-You can also rename them with `test_nvram filename.scap -rename` with the cli tool based on IBIOS or EFI version.
+You can also rename them with `test_nvram filename.scap -rename` with the cli tool based on IBIOSI or EFI version.

 ```
 $ test_nvram /Users/user/temp/unnamed.scap -rename